Understanding COBRA coverage

 With COBRA, you can continue the same health care coverage through the plan you had when you were employed.
 That may include medical, dental and vision plans.
 If you choose to sign up for COBRA health care coverage, you won’t be able to choose a new plan or change the coverage you had under that plan until the next open enrollment, if your employer offers an open enrollment to active participants.
 You will be asked to choose and pay for the same health care coverage you had with the plan you were under when you were employed.
 For example, if you had a medical plan and a dental plan, you can keep one or both of them.
 But you wouldn’t be able to add a vision plan or change certain benefits within your medical plan if it wasn’t part of your plan before COBRA.

 Your COBRA administrator should tell you within 14 days about the COBRA3 continuation coverage that’s available to you.

-Under COBRA you’ll have to pay the full premium for your health care coverage, plus an administrative fee.
+Under regular COBRA you’d have to pay the full premium for your health care coverage, plus an administrative fee.
 When you were employed, your employer generally paid for some of the cost of your health insurance premium, and now you will responsible for the full amount That means you may pay more for COBRA coverage.

 Short term health insurance